00VALAK00/Braille-OCR/README.md

 # OCR_Braille

-OCR_Braille is an application that performs OCR on a directory of images, utilizing techniques such as text detection, text recognition, and layout analysis.
-The extracted text is then translated into Braille.
+OCR_Braille is an application that performs OCR on a directory of images, utilizing techniques such as text detection, text recognition, and layout analysis to generate 2 .txt file one containing both the text and its corresponding translation to braille

 ## Installation